 Scholarships are awarded on a first come, first serve basis.
 You are encouraged to apply early.
-Starting the program in the Winter or Spring terms spreads the workload over 15-18 months, allowing for a reduced course load while interning.
+Students typically begin the MAT in the summer and complete the program in one calendar year, three semesters.
+Students may also start in the Fall or Spring semesters in order to spread the workload over a longer period of time.

-The Dean’s Scholarships are the most prestigious merit award in the Department of Education at Clarkson University.
+The Education Department Scholarship is the most prestigious merit award in the Department of Education at Clarkson University.
 Students’ applications are automatically reviewed for merit scholarship based on previous coursework and the rigor of their undergraduate portfolio.

 Special Scholarship Opportunities

 Clarkson University is fortunate to receive unique scholarships from generous donors.
-These include scholarships designed to support students who grew up in Schenectady or the Capital Region.
+There are also scholarships designed to support students who grew up in Schenectady or the Capital Region.
 Applicants are encouraged to inquire about other current opportunities.

 Teacher Opportunity Corps (TOC) Grant

-The New York State Education Department has awarded the Department of Education at Clarkson University a three year, Teacher Opportunity Corps (TOC) grant.
-This grant provides four $12,000 scholarships plus $3000 in Clarkson match for four minority students per year for each of the next three academic years.
+The New York State Education Department has awarded the Department of Education at Clarkson University, the Teacher Opportunity Corps (TOC) grant.
+This grant provides a $19,000 scholarship for qualified candidates from historically underrepresented groups.
 This award recognizes the quality of Clarkson University’s MAT program, as only 8 of the over 200 teacher education programs in New York State received this funding.
-Learn more about the scholarship and how to apply by contacting the School of Education Department.

 Clinically Rich - Intensive Teacher Institute TESOL Grant